Proactive Service Assurance in 5G and B5G Networks: A Closed-Loop Algorithm for End-to-End Network Slicing: Proactive closed-loop algorithm design

 where: \begin{itemize} \item $\PredictedThroughput_{\SliceIdx}$: Predicted throughput in the time window $\TimeWindow + 1 $ (or $\TimeWindow + n $ depending on the model configuration). \item $\TrafficBoundary$: throughput boundary obtained by a traffic prediction model, see next paragraph for clarification and \eqref{eq:traffic_boundary} for its value. \end{itemize}

-To determine the predicted throughput $\PredictedThroughput_{\SliceIdx}$ of a given slice, a machine learning model, \lstmfsd, was used to analyze the historical data.
-Subsequently, the model was deployed in conjunction with {\PSA} to get the predicted traffic.
+To determine the predicted throughput $\PredictedThroughput_{\SliceIdx}$ of a given network slice, a machine learning framework, $\lpkpi$~\cite{del_2023}, was used to analyze the historical data.
+The $\lpkpi$ framework comprises two components: the LSTM-FSD model, which performs short-term throughput forecasting using traffic, resource utilization, and network slice configuration data; and the LP-KPI model, which employs an ILP-based approach to predict additional KPIs, such as delay and packet loss, by integrating the predicted throughput with the current network state.
+Subsequently, the model was deployed in conjunction with {\PSA} to get the predicted traffic and estimate network KPIs in the upcoming time.
 It is important to acknowledge that the ML agent is not capable of guaranteeing 100\% accuracy.
-Therefore, {\PSA} will implement a monitoring interval {\MonitorTrafficTime} to prevent abnormal traffic or incorrect prediction, and avoid excessive scaling.
-During the monitoring interval $\MonitorTrafficTime$, an error $\error$ will be computed at each timestamp that is utilized to establish the traffic boundary.
+Therefore, {\PSA} will implement a monitoring interval $\MonitorTrafficTime$ to prevent abnormal traffic or incorrect prediction, and avoid excessive scaling.
+During the monitoring interval $\MonitorTrafficTime$, an error rate $\TrafficErrorRate$ will be computed at each timestamp that is utilized to establish the traffic boundary.
+This error rate can be calculated by determining the mean of the absolute differences between the predicted and actual throughput for each time step within the monitoring window, $\MonitorTrafficTime$.
 Through the implementation of this methodology, it is possible to maintain a more consistent prediction of traffic fluctuations and scaling procedures.
 Consequently, a traffic boundary based on a forecasting model was defined as follows:

 \begin{itemize} \item $\TrafficModelAccuary$: is the accuracy of the traffic prediction model.
-For example the accuracy of the \lstmfsd \space model. \item $\TrafficErrorRate$: is the average error rate between the actual and the predicted traffic in the monitoring time window $\MonitorTrafficTime$. \end{itemize}
+For example, the accuracy of the \lstmfsd \space model. \item $\TrafficErrorRate$: is the average error rate between the actual and the predicted traffic in the monitoring time window $\MonitorTrafficTime$. \end{itemize}

-On the other hand, the algorithm has the capability to calculate and dynamically allocate the link resources for individual slices within the network, based on the traffic load forecast, see lines 23 to 32 in Algorithm \ref{alg:proactive_closed_loop} for more details.
-At any timestamp, the total link capacity across network slices should not exceed the link capacity provided by the network and must satisfy the equation \eqref{eq:constrant_link_capacity}.

-Assuming that we have access only to the links that are connected to the core network.
-At any given time, each slice $\SliceIdx$ requires a link instance.
-Each link instance is allocated a specific amount of resources denoted by $\LinkIdx_{\SliceIdx}$, and there is also a collection of physical links $\LinkIdx^{\PHY} \in \LinkSet^{\PHY}$.
-Consequently, the total link capacity allocated for network slices mustn't exceed the total physical link capacity provided by the network infrastructure at any given time, as denoted by Equation \eqref{eq:constrant_link_capacity}: